int128/gradle-ssh-plugin/README.md

 #### Handle the result

-These methods raise an exception and stop the Gradle if error occurs:
-  * `execute` throws an exception if exit status of the remote command is not zero.
-  * `executeSudo` throws an exception if exit status of the remote command is not zero, including sudo authentication failure.
-  * `executeBackground` throws an exception if exit status of the remote command is not zero, but does not interrupt any other background operations.
-If any command cause error, the task will be failed.
-  * `shell` throws an exception if exit status of the shell is not zero.

-These methods return value:
+Following methods return value:
   * `execute` returns a string from standard output of the remote command.
 Line separators are converted to platform native.
   * `executeSudo` returns a string from standard output of the remote command, excluding sudo interactions.
 Line separators are same as above.

-Also execute methods accept a callback closure.
+Also `execute`, `executeBackground` and `executeSudo` can take a callback closure.
 It will be called with the result when the command is finished.
 ```groovy
 executeBackground('ping -c 3 server') { result ->
   def average = result.find('min/avg/.+=.+?/.+?/').split('/')[-1]